x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/connection-filtering-on-edge-transport-servers-exchange-2013-help.md

 ## IP Blocklist providers

 IP Blocklist providers are frequently referred to as *real-time blocklists*, or RBLs.
-IP Block List providers compile lists of mail server IP addresses that send spam.
+IP Blocklist providers compile lists of mail server IP addresses that send spam.
 Many IP Blocklist providers also compile lists of mail server IP addresses that could be used for spam.
 Examples include mail servers that are configured for open relay, Internet service providers (ISPs) that assign dynamic IP addresses, and ISPs that allow SMTP mail server traffic from dial-up accounts.

 When you configure connection filtering to use an IP Blocklist provider, the Connection Filtering agent compares the IP address of the connecting mail server to the list of IP addresses at the IP Blocklist provider.
 If there's a match, the message isn't allowed in your organization.
 You can configure connection filtering to use multiple IP Blocklist providers, and you assign different priority values to each provider.